rcc-uchicago/R-intro-divvy/README.md

 ## Prerequisites

-All participants are expected to bring a laptop with a Mac, Linux, or Windows operating system that they have administrative privileges on.
-An RCC account is helpful, but not required.
+All participants are expected to have a laptop or desktop computer with a Mac, Linux, or Windows operating system that they have administrative privileges on.
+An RCC account is not required.

 ## What's included